 To acquire and sustain millennial interest in your training program you’ve got throw out antiquated methods of delivering content, like lengthy videos or text blocks, and embrace modern online learning approaches, like gamification and microlearning.
 Make training engaging by using rich multimedia content in your courses and by offering a blended learning approach that allows for a combination of online training, webinars, instructor-led training and self-guided training.
 Or, break up longer courses with mini exercises and quizzes to keep millennials on their toes.

-Give Us Freedom
+3. Give Them Freedom